 A: Please inform your supervisor if you observe another employee who appears to be ill.
-Supervisors can consult with the impacted employee and instruct the employee to go home if they are ill.
-Supervisors should then reach out to Human Resources if the illness appears to be related to COVID symptoms.
+Supervisors should reach out to Human Resources if the illness appears to be related to COVID symptoms.

 Q: How will staff be notified if someone they work with has tested positive for COVID?